matt-fonto/django-intro/notes.md

 - Model: Represents the database schema and data handling.
 Each model is a Python class that maps to a database table
 - Template: Handles the presentation layer, defined how data is displayed in HTML (or other formats)
-- View: Contains the lofic to process requests and return responses (rendering templates or returning JSON)
+- View: Contains the logic to process requests and return responses (rendering templates or returning JSON)

 ### Settings, URL and Routing